jboss-openshift/application-templates/README.md

  * DB_USER: The name of the database user.
  * DB_PASSWORD: The password for the database user.
  * DB_DATABASE: The database/tablespace to connect to.
+ * DB_JNDI: The JNDI name to use for datasource definitions (e.g. eap: java:jdbc/mydb or jws: jdbc/mydb)

 ##Common Image Repositories
 The `jboss-image-streams.json` file contains __ImageStream__ definitions for all